Fencing and Training Rules

 Senior members should maintain control over their attacks regardless of their opponent's actions.

-We encourage senior members to sacrifice points to ensure their partner's safety.
+We expect senior members to sacrifice points to ensure their partner's safety.

-By adhering to these rules and principles, we aim to create an atmosphere of respect and safety within our club.
-This approach will facilitate your skill development and minimize the risk of injuries.
-Effective communication, sportsmanship, and safety will always be at the forefront of our club's core values.
-Thank you for your commitment to our club, and let's continue to train hard while looking out for one another.
+By adhering to these rules and guidelines, we aim to create an atmosphere of respect and safety within our Academy.
+This will accelerate your skill development while minimizing the risk of injuries.
+Honest communication, sportsmanship, and safety will always be at the forefront of our core values.
+Thank you for your commitment to our Academy and let's continue to train hard while looking out for one another.

 Share by: